mitsuba-renderer/drjit/docs/custom.rst

    arguments is read-only, and that it produces all output via a single return value.
 Returning data via parameter references is not allowed.

-   Returning multiple things is fine: the return type can be an Enoki array, ``std::pair``, ``std::tuple`` or custom data structure exposed via :c:macro:`ENOKI_STRUCT`.
+   Returning multiple things is fine: the return type can be an Dr.Jit array, ``std::pair``, ``std::tuple`` or custom data structure exposed via :c:macro:`DRJIT_STRUCT`.

 Here, our ``eval()`` implementation also stores two temporary variables (``m_input`` and ``m_inv_norm``) since they are going to be useful in both